Siting your Garden Tunnel

 Wind behaves like water.
 This means that if the wind is forced through narrower gap it will dramatically pick up speed.
 Therefore try to avoid siting the structure directly in front of a gate way or a gap in the hedge where the wind will be forced to accelerate.

-Garden Tunnels are much more forgiving than a glasshouse and can be safely position on gently sloping land.
+Garden Tunnels are much more forgiving than a glasshouse and can be safely positioned on gently sloping land.
 There is no need for the ground to be levelled or paved first.
 The only important point is that if the ground has a slope it must be a consistent slope and not undulating.